1999AZZAR/sakuraAI-bloom/README.md

 ## Usage

 To use SakuraAI Bloom, interact with it through your preferred messaging platform.
 Simply start a conversation, provide prompts for text or image generation, and enjoy the personalized and creative responses.

+### Example

+Explore SakuraAI Bloom in action on [Telegram](https://t.me/SakuraAI_bot).
+Engage in dynamic conversations, generate creative text, and experiment with image creation.
+Enjoy the personalized and imaginative responses!

 ## Flowchart